knewedge/paypal-ipn-multi-whmcs/README.md

 ### Installation
 Adjust the IPNs in the script with your business names and IPN endpoints.
-If you are using WHMCS please check the steps below to make it work.

 ### Credits
 * Codeseekah for the original code (http://codeseekah.com).